About

 1: I have never heard of circular systems or their principles.

-6: I have a strong understanding of circular systems and can confidently apply these principles in practice.
+6: I have a strong understanding of circular systems.

 1